An Evolutionary Theory for the Variability Hypothesis: Variability

 where the second equality follows since, by the rescaling and translation properties of normal distributions,

 The case $c < \mu$ follows similarly, and since the mean of every normal distribution is the same as the median, this completes the proof. \end{proof}

 It should also be noted that distributions sufficiently close to the distributions in Proposition~\ref{newPropA} will also obey the same variability conclusions.
 (E.g., no real-life data is ever exactly Gaussian, but in many applications Gaussian distributions are good approximations and very useful in practice.)
+Note that the above definition of greater variability does not require finite standard deviations or symmetry of the distributions, although the examples provided below have both.
+Some assumption on two distributions (of the same sex) having comparable average attributes is clearly necessary to be able to draw any useful conclusions in this selectivity context; the assumption of identical medians used here is one natural candidate.
+Similar conclusions may be drawn about weak-inequality versions of this definition and about one-sided variability, and these are left to the interested reader.
+For example, if both the median and upper tails of one distribution are larger than those of another, then that first distribution will also prevail if the opposite sex is selective.

-Using the above definitions of variability and selectivity, two mathematical models for the selectivity-variability principle above will now be presented.
+Using the above definitions of variability and selectivity, the main objective of this paper is to present two mathematical models for the selectivity-variability principle above.

-\section{A discrete-time probabilistic model}
+\section{A Discrete-Time Probabilistic Model}

 Suppose that sex $B$ of a given hypothetical species consists of two distinct subpopulations $B_1$ and $B_2$, of which a proportion $\beta \in (0,1)$ is of type $B_1$ (and $1-\beta$ is of type $B_2$).
 Let $P_1$ and $P_2$ denote the desirability distributions of $B_1$ and $B_2$, respectively, and assume that $P_1$ is more variable than $P_2$, i.e., $P_1 \succ P_2$.
 It will now be shown that, for all $\beta$, if sex $A$ is selective, then subpopulation $B_1$ will be overrepresented in the subsequent generation, and if sex $A$ is non-selective, then subpopulation $B_2$ will be overrepresented in the subsequent generation.
 These are direct analogs and extensions of the informal observations in Example~\ref{exam1} above.